Tier 5 Arriving in the UK

 Expand All

-The Home Office strongly recommends against booking travel to the UK before a visa is issued.
+UKVI strongly recommends not to book travel to the UK until the visa has been issued.

-Applicants should also note that, once they have submitted their Tier 5 visa application, or after their Tier 5 visa has been granted, they must not enter the UK as a Visitor (e.g. as a tourist).
-If they do, their Tier 5 visa will no longer be valid, and they will not be able to start their research.
+Applicants who have submitted their Tier 5 visa application, or whose Tier 5 visa has already been granted, must not enter the UK as a Visitor (e.g. as a tourist).
+Entering as a Visitor will invalidate the Tier 5 visa, and they will not be able to start their research.
 Any travel plans should be discussed with the host department/ faculty/ college and the Staff Immigration Team (SIT).

 Digital Immigration Status

-A UKVI account will need to be created and the details on the eVisa should be carefully checked.
-If there is any error the visa holder must report the error and inform their employing department/ faculty/ college and SIT.
+A UKVI account needs to be created and the details on the eVisa should be carefully checked.
+If there is any error the visa holder must report the error and inform their department/ faculty/ college and SIT.

 The UKVI account allows the visa holder to;